jopsnow/contact-keeper/README.md

 - Move all references of `process.env` to something like `config/index.js` or something else.
 - Why does the JWT token always say "Invalid Signature" when checked at https://jwt.io ?
 Brad's does the same

-## Notes

-- Brad uses `config` package allows us to create a `config/default.json` file.
-Anything we put here will be available in all our app. https://github.com/lorenwest/node-config -- but then Brad commits this to GitHub :/
-- I'm using `dotenv` to put the MongoDB user/password into `.env` file and not publish to GH.
-Not sure why Brad shows his followers to publish things like passwords and secret keys.

 ## Outline

 - Two different `package.json` files for client and server